deepakkum21/Java-Spring-Boot-Cheat-Sheet/security.md

 5. Instant: Represents an instantaneous point on the timeline, typically used for machine timestamps.
 6. Duration: Represents a duration of time between two points in time.
 7. Period: Represents a period of time between two dates.
-   8.DateTimeFormatter: Formats and parses dates and times.
+8. DateTimeFormatter: Formats and parses dates and times.

 ## Method Reference [::]